umddb/datascience-fall14/lab7/README.md

 ### Installing Cassandra

 For this lab we will using a binary tar-ball provided by Apache.
-The Cassandra release includes the core server, the [nodetool](http://wiki.apache.org/cassandra/NodeTool) administration command-line interface, and a development shell (cqlsh and the cassandra-cli).
+The Cassandra release includes the core server, the [nodetool](http://wiki.apache.org/cassandra/NodeTool) administration command-line interface, and a development shell (`cqlsh` and `cassandra-cli`).

 Use the following simple instructions to install Cassandra.